Let’s face it: a picture really is worth a thousand words, but an image you made yourself?

-Page2Images – A site that will take a screenshot of any page for you or convert multiple URLs into images.
+This site takes a screenshot of any page for you or converts multiple URLs into images.

 Page2Images also lets you see what your site looks like on mobile devices via its mobile emulator:

 If you’ve ever wondered how to get that trendy “my site on a smartphone” look – this is how it’s done.
-It’s also a quick and easy way to tell whether or not your page is truly responsive on a mobile device.
+It’s also a quick and easy way to tell whether or not your page is optimized for mobile devices.

-PlaceIt – PlaceIt lets you drag and drop your site to a variety of smart phones, monitors, tablets and other devices.
+PlaceIt lets you drag and drop your site to a variety of smartphones, monitors, tablets, and other devices.
 Don’t have a screenshot?
 No problem.
 You can choose an image and enter your URL to have PlaceIt grab an image of your site.

 Want to show a group of people interacting with your app?
 Done.

 Want to show off your new smartwatch program?
 Easy.